Government Extends Startup India Seed Fund Scheme Until 2028

 The Union Government has announced a two-year extension of the Startup India Seed Fund Scheme (SISFS) to support early-stage entrepreneurs.

-- Startup India Seed Fund Scheme extended until 2028.
+- The Startup India Seed Fund Scheme (SISFS) has been extended until March 2028.

-- Additional corpus of Rs 1,000 crore allocated.
+- An additional corpus of Rs 1,000 crore has been allocated to the scheme.

 How This Topic is Tested in Competitive Exams